Cather-Zhang/OS3013/5/readme.txt

     While deveoping our program, we first used a lock and condition variable as our barrier, but it gives us ~1.9X performance compared to the serial sum.
 Then we changed to semaphore barrier because semaphore is faster than mutex.
     Our two-phased semaphore barrier gives us ~1.63X performance compared to serial.
     And this is because multiple threads can acquire semaphore at a time, while only one thread can acquire mutex at a time.
 Semaphore is also only changing the value binarily, making it faster.

+    The previous performance is based on when we only had two arraies, and one for read, the other one for write.
+We copied the value of output to input inside the barrier, so we can get ready for the next cross addition.
+    Then I thought of the "history" command we did in project 2, which triggered me that we could have an array of arraies.
+And we can have a spare one, and index loop through it to avoid "copying" array over, which can increase our performance.
+    And indeed, it improved my performance from ~1.63x to ~1.15x because we no longer copying an entire array with size n log2n times.